darrylforbes/happy-appy/README.md

     Possibly replace NGINX with Traefik once static files are relocated to S3

     Enable HTTPS with LetsEncrypt (possibly switch to Traefik for built in SSL)

+## Notes

+    Don't forget to run collect static and copy static files into nginx directory

+    Also need to run migrate